rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/4-inner-data-science-loop.md

 ![jupyter_notebook.png](./images/jupyter_notebook.png)

 Now it's time to start executing the `jukebox/1-data_exploration/1-data_exploration.ipynb` notebook.
-Be sure to read all instruction - including th instructions at the end which tell you what follow-on notebooks to execute.
+Be sure to read all the instructions - including the instructions at the end which tell you what follow-on notebooks to execute.
 You will execute the following notebooks in order:

 1. `jukebox/1-data_exploration/1-data_exploration.ipynb`
 2. `jukebox/2-dev_datascience/1-experiment-train.ipynb`